 - TTN Ulm, see https://github.com/verschwoerhaus/ttn-ulm-feinstaub (the sensor code) and https://github.com/verschwoerhaus/ttn-ulm-muecke (the forwarder, in python)

-One thing in particular I'd like to do better than existing solutions is to use proper OTAA for the LoRa connection to TTN.
-OTAA means over-the-air-activation and is a mechanism to dynamically negotiate communication/encryption keys instead of programmed specifically in each sensor node.
-Once the OTAA is done successfully, the node remembers the network id, device address, session keys, etc for future communication.
+One thing in particular that my concept does better than existing solutions is to use proper OTAA for the LoRa connection to TTN.
+OTAA means over-the-air-activation and is a mechanism to dynamically negotiate encryption keys and communication settings.

 Useful links for the TTGO LoRa board: